Belarusian journalist in prison video after flight diversion

 Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko.
 He ran a widely popular channel on the Telegram messaging app that played a key role in helping organize the huge anti-government protests and was charged with inciting mass disturbances — accusations that carry a 15-year prison sentence.

-In the video, the journalist alleged that the bomb threat could have been issued by someone with whom he had a personal conflict.
-He charged that the perceived ill-wisher whom he didn't name had links with opposition-minded hackers who have attacked Belarusian official websites and issued bomb threats in the past.
+In the video, the journalist said he put a notice about his travel plans on a chat with associates 40 minutes before his departure and alleged that the bomb threat could have been issued by someone with whom he had a personal conflict.
+He charged that the perceived ill-wisher — whom he didn't name — had links with opposition-minded hackers who have attacked Belarusian official websites and issued bomb threats in the past.

+“The first thing I thought was that I have been set up,” Pratasevich said.

-Pratasevich's remarks included in the documentary didn't explain what kind of personal conflict the journalist had with the alleged person.
+Pratasevich's remarks in the program didn't explain what kind of personal conflict the journalist had with the alleged person.

 “When the plane was on a landing path, I realized that it's useless to panic,” Pratasevich said.
 Once the plane taxied to a parking spot, he described seeing heavily armed special forces waiting.